 We are proud to have supplied another Hydraulic Folding frame in December 2017.
 Our client requested the frame to be painted John Deere green and fitted with our 16mm Combo (spike & chain) harrows.
 The harrows will be used for clod break-up, trash removal and some seed covering.
 We build robust equipment to many widths, feel free to contact the team on 0800 HARROWS to find out more.

 The team working on the Lyndon Viticulture project known as the ‘Terroir 180’, have presented their design and fabrication overview at the University of Canterbury Engineering campus.
-Engineers from Lyndon Engineering provided a brief to the Canterbury University to look at solutions to soil compaction issues in this industry.
+Engineers from Lyndon Engineering provided a brief to the Canterbury University to look at solutions to soil improvements in the viticulture and horticultural industry.
 A team of fourth year students used this brief as part of their final year degree requirements for ‘real world’ solutions in New Zealand.

 With some external interest already in being part of this project and its market development in the future, prospects are looking very interesting for the team at Lyndon Engineering over the coming years.